 Previous version Present version (Ver.
-2.2 or later) formed at the origin proximity and operation Reverse mode 3 has been added to enable stopping at the origin signal at the proximity speed when a return is performed at the origin proximity.
+2.3 or later) Operation was uneven if a return was per- formed at the origin proximity and operation immediately stopped at the origin input signal.
+Reverse mode 3 has been added to enable stopping at the origin signal at the proximity speed when a return is performed at the origin proximity.